evennia/evennia/docs/source/Setup/Installation-Docker.md

 This is a normal shell prompt.
 We are in the `/usr/src/game` location inside the docker container.
 If you had anything in the folder you started from, you should see it here (with `ls`) since we mounted the current directory to `usr/src/game` (with `-v` above).
-You have the `evennia` command available and can now proceed to create a new game as per the [Setup Quickstart](./Installation.md) instructions (you can skip the virtualenv and install 'globally' in the container though).
+You have the `evennia` command available and can now proceed to create a new game as per the normal [game setup](./Installation.md) instructions (no virtualenv needed).

 You can run Evennia from inside this container if you want to, it's like you are root in a little isolated Linux environment.
 To exit the container and all processes in there, press `Ctrl-D`.
 If you